ajoldham/apache/README.md

 ```

-If you're using this for Palo Alto Firewall External Dynamic Lists, be sure to connect to
+If you're using this with Palo Alto Firewall External Dynamic Lists, connect to
 ```php
 http://w.x.y.z:8080
 (where w.x.y.z is your External/Ethernet IP address)